-In an unusual joint letter, Principal Steven Hargreaves and Board of Trustees Chairman Richard Wilkie said that the proposed “changes would destroy the school system in New Zealand as we know it”.
+In an unusual joint letter, Principal Steven Hargreaves and Board of Trustees Chairman Richard Wilkie said that the proposed draft “changes would destroy the school system in New Zealand as we know it”.

 “We will need the help of our parents and school community if we are to successfully oppose these changes.
 The working group makes it clear that they believe the current school system is broken.
 I strongly disagree.”

-The letter continued by suggesting that the taskforce’s “Education Hub” proposal would “remove community influence on schools by centralising control and doing away with Board of Trustees input”.
+The letter continued by suggesting that the taskforce’s draft “Education Hub” proposal would “remove community influence on schools by centralising control and doing away with Board of Trustees input”.

 What are the recommendations of the taskforce?

 The independent taskforce led by former Pakuranga College principal Bali Haque was commissioned by the government in order to review education in New Zealand as a whole.
-Its recommendations were described by observers as “radical”, “sweeping” and the “biggest shake-up in 30 years”.
+Its draft recommendations were described by observers as “radical”, “sweeping” and the “biggest shake-up in 30 years”.